-Before the scheduling starts, the accumulated credits of each input port are initialized to zero $(A{ij}(0) = 0)$, in the sense that no input port can pre-own credits.
+Before the scheduling starts, the accumulated credits of each input port are initialized to zero $(A{ij}(0) = 0)$ , so that no input port can pre-own credits.

 Request Step.
-In the request step, if an input port is free, its earliest HOL address cells with positive available credits $(A{ij}(t)+c{ij}(t) > 0)$ send requests to the corresponding output ports.
-There may be more than one such address cells in each input port, which come from the same multicast packet.
+In the request step, if an input port is free, its earliest HOL address cells with positive available credits $(A{ij}(t) + c{ij}(t) > 0)$ send requests to the corresponding output ports.
+There may be more than one such address cells in one input port, which come from the same multicast packet.
 Otherwise, if the input port has been matched with one or more output ports in this time slot, it means that a data cell has been scheduled to transmit, and therefore, no more address cells can make requests.

-Giving priorities to the address cells with positive available credits helps CMF to achieve fair bandwidth allocation, i.e., firstly satisfying those that have not received enough bandwidth.
-Allowing the address cells of the same multicast to send requests simultaneously also gives the packet more chances to be transmitted to all its destinations in short latency.
+Giving priorities to the address cells with positive available credits helps CMF to achieve fair bandwidth allocation, i.e., first satisfying those that have not received enough bandwidth.
+Allowing the address cells of the same multicast packet to send requests simultaneously also gives the packet more chances to be transmitted to all its destinations in short latency.

 Grant Step.
 After the request step, each output port has collected some requests.
-Like in the request step, requests with larger available credits will be given priorities, and each output port grants the request with the largest available credit.
+As in the request step, requests with larger available credits will be given higher priorities, and each output port grants the request with the largest available credit.

-Similarly, using the available credit as the grant criterion ensures fair bandwidth allocation.
-On the other hand, it also improves the chances that the address cells of the same multicast packet can simultaneously get grants from multiple output ports, because an input port normally claims reserved bandwidth based on its traffic flows, and thus has similar available credits on the multiple destination output ports of the same multicast flow.
+Similar to the purpose of adding positive available credit restriction in the request step, using the available credit as the grant criterion ensures fair bandwidth allocation.
+On the other hand, it also improves the chances that the address cells of the same multicast packet can simultaneously receive grants from multiple output ports, because an input port normally claims reserved bandwidth based on its traffic flows, and thus has similar available credits on the multiple destination output ports of the same multicast flow.

-The iterative rounds of the request and grant steps continue until no possible matching can be made.
+The iterative rounds of the request and grant steps continue until no possible matching can be found.

-However, at this time, there may still be matchable pairs of input ports and output ports, but are not matched because the HOL address cells have negative available credits and are masked out in the first stage of matching.
-Similar to WPIM [16], in order to improve the throughput of the algorithm and avoid wasting usable bandwidth, a second stage of matching is executed, which follows the same processes as in the first stage, except that the HOL address cells do not need positive available credits to send requests.
+However, at this time, there may still be matchable input-output pairs that are not matched because the HOL address cells have negative available credits and are masked out in the first stage of matching.
+Similar to WPIM [19], in order to improve the throughput of the algorithm and avoid wasting usable bandwidth, a second stage of matching is executed, which follows the same process as in the first stage, except that the HOL address cells do not need positive available credits to send requests.
 The second stage matching will not affect the fairness properties of the algorithm, because the HOL address cells with positive available credits have been given priorities in the first stage, and those with negative available credits only consume the bandwidth that cannot be used by the former.
-Even the HOL address cells with negative available credit get scheduled, their accumulated credit will become smaller because of the newly generated balance, and their future chances of being transmitted are further reduced.
+Even the HOL address cells with negative available credit are scheduled, their accumulated credit will become smaller because of the newly generated balance, and as a result, their future chances of being transmitted are further reduced.